DiffBreak: Is Diffusion-Based Purification Robust?: Experiments

 \textbf{\underline{Results.}} Table~\ref{tab:batch_auto} reports Wor.Rob and MV.Rob scores.
-For fairness, we follow the exact setup from~\cite{diffhammer} using $N=10$ samples both for EOT and evaluation copies.
-The attacks run for 100 iterations, terminating upon success (depending on the evaluated metric).
-For all attacks—\textbf{Full}, \textbf{DiffAttack}, and \textbf{DiffHammer}—\textbf{DiffGrad} yields significantly lower Wor.Rob compared to~\cite{diffhammer}, confirming the gradient flaws discussed in~\S\ref{subsec:precise_grads} (MV.Rob is unique to our work).
-This establishes the need for our reliable \textbf{DiffGrad} as an essential tool for future progress in the field, given the repeated flaws that continue to surface in implementations of the checkpointing method.
-With correct gradients (i.e., \textbf{DiffGrad}), all three attacks yield Wor.Rob $<20\%$; for \textit{GDMP}, $<10\%$, exposing the failure of the single-purification defense and reinforcing the claim that a statistically resistant alternative (e.g., MV.Rob) must be used with \textit{DBP}.
-Similarly, this highlights the flaws in the attack evaluation protocols that consider a single sample (i.e., 1-evaluation) as they drastically inflate robustness estimates.
+The attacks run for 100 iterations, terminating upon success.
+For all attacks—\textbf{Full}, \textbf{DiffAttack}, and \textbf{DiffHammer}—\textbf{DiffGrad} yields significantly lower Wor.Rob compared to~\cite{diffhammer}, confirming the gradient mismatches discussed in~\S\ref{subsec:precise_grads} (MV.Rob is unique to our work).
+This establishes the need for our reliable \textbf{DiffGrad} as an essential tool for future progress in the field, given the repeated problems that continue to surface in implementations of the checkpointing method.
+With correct gradients (i.e., \textbf{DiffGrad}), all three attacks yield Wor.Rob $<20\%$; for \textit{GDMP}, $<10\%$, exposing the failure of the single-purification defense and reinforcing the claim that a statistically resistant alternative (e.g., our MV.Rob) must be used with \textit{DBP}.
+Similarly, this highlights the issues in the attack evaluation protocols that consider a single sample (i.e., 1-evaluation) as they drastically inflate robustness estimates.

-Notably, minor differences in performance (among the three attacks) at this range where robustness has almost vanished and predictions are highly noisy reflect random variation, not real gains.
-Hence, we must focus on the MV.Rob when comparing the three, inspecting the results attained with our accurate \textbf{DiffGrad} gradient module.
-Under MV.Rob, \textbf{DiffAttack} and \textbf{Full-DiffGrad} are identical on \textit{DiffPure}, and \textbf{DiffHammer} leads to MV.Rob lower by a mere $1.17\%$, which amounts to only 3 samples out of 256 and is thus statistically insignificant.
+Notably, minor Wor.Rob differences among attacks in this range where predictions are highly noisy reflect random variation, not real gains.
+Hence, we must focus on the MV.Rob when comparing the three: For the same N, our \textit{MV} is strictly harder as it takes the majority label meaning success requires misclassifying $> \floor{N/2}$ of the N purified copies, whereas Wor.Rob counts a single error.
+Thus, MV.Rob is an upper bound on Wor.Rob, which aligns with the empirical findings attained with \textbf{DiffGrad}, showing significant robustness gains.
+Violations arise only when our MV.Rob results are compared to the Wor.Rob values reported by \textbf{DiffHammer}~\cite{diffhammer} and reflect implementation differences in gradient computation.
+As \textbf{DiffGrad} removes backpropagation mismatches that can reduce gradient fidelity and inflate robustness (both Wor.Rob and MV.Rob), \textit{MV}-versus-worst-case comparisons should be made using a common, \textbf{DiffGrad} implementation of each attack.